Quick Start Instructions

 ansible/vars/centralized_san/centralized_san_initiator.yml | Configuration iSCSI Initiator: Centralized SAN setup |

-Important: : About storage configuration
+Important: : About Raspberry PI storage configuration

 Ansible Playbook used for doing the basic OS configuration (setup_picluster.yml